 Fun fact: female IT professionals are generally more educated than male IT professionals.

 What we need are female role models.
 Every child knows what a doctor, baker, or firefighter is and does.
-In contrast to this, the tasks of a software engineer are still unknown to them.
+In contrast, the software engineer’s tasks are still unknown to them.
 They would tell you it’s a man’s job at most.
 Female role models can step up to raise awareness of women in IT.
 They could also help men in the same industry enhance their skills by explaining how to use creativity and curiosity in programming or devising future solutions.